vjancik/education/C++/README.md

 All the C++ projects and little scripts I have programmed over the years.
 Some of the files here are quite old.

-**BinaryTree (Q4 2012)**

-A little script that prints out a binary tree to the console in a nice, spaced form.
-I forgot how to set the arguments for a larger tree.

 **Brackets (Q3 2012)**

 A program that checks bracket completeness of the input string.
 The first argument it expects is the number of strings you are going to input.
 Then the strings themselves.
 Supported brackets: {},(),[]